 John Poole in action via A Preservationist’s Technical Notebook

 … and yeah, I am thinking John’s attic is a little better insulated than mine.
 While John’s experiment was a success, read his article, especially at the bottom where he provides a pretty comprehensive list of things you should know before you begin with roof raking.
+Check Amazon for a wide selection of roof rakes, here.

 That’s it from me.
 Happy Thanksgiving!
 Travel safe and stay warm and dry. ~jb